cdatproject/GEOG5995-assignment1/README.md

 internet connection to work (to get data.html).
 Otherwise there is a copy of data.html in this repository in the "docs" folder.
 The docs folder also includes a folder with all the pydoc documentation for the sheep_wolf_model and the practicals.

 Sheep_wolf_model has been set up to run from a command line interface.
+It can only be run once from each GUI.

 It expects positive 3 integer parameters: 	num_of_agents
 						num_of_iterations